 The department organizes conference trips for keen students to attend world-renowned conferences held by organizations such the Association for Psychological Science (APS), the Canadian Psychological Association (CPA), and the Canadian Society for Brain, Behaviour and Cognition Studies (CSBBCS).

 The Psychology lab (AE 107) is a friendly place open to all psychology students.
 It is equipped with computers, a printer, SPSS software for analyzing data, a large table, comfy chairs, and assistance from the Psychology lab technician, or the Psychology work study student.
 Free workshops are held throughout the year on various topics, including:

 - How to get the most out of your undergraduate degree

 - The GRE's and applying to Graduate School

 Careers for graduates

-Whether your undergraduate degree is a stepping stone to further education (such as M.A. or Ph.D) or you want to go right into the work force, our graduate are successful!
+Whether your undergraduate degree is a stepping stone to further education (such as M.A. or Ph.D.) or you want to go right into the work force, our graduates are successful!